Nitrooos/Nitrooos.github.io/_posts/en/2019-04-24-auth-on-preprod-servers.md

 authenticated on server.

-So let's create a separate URL on server and return HTML document, including a Java Script script which sets the cookie.
+So let's create a separate URL on server and return HTML document, including a JS script which sets the cookie.
 We start with adding the "site_login.html" file, which should look more or less like this:

 {% highlight html %}
 <html>